HTTP-RPC/Kilo/README.md

 The Java client library can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 8 or later is required.

-### WebServiceProxy Class
+## WebServiceProxy Class
 The `WebServiceProxy` class serves as a client-side invocation proxy for web services.
-Internally, it uses an instance of `HttpURLConnection` to send and receive data.
-GET, PUT, and DELETE arguments are submitted via the query string, and `POST` requests are submitted as "multipart/form-data", like an HTML form.

-`WebServiceProxy` deserializes JSON and plain text content automatically, and can be extended to support additional content types.
+Internally, it uses an instance of `HttpURLConnection` to send and receive data. `WebServiceProxy` deserializes JSON and plain text content automatically, and can be extended to support additional content types.
 Custom deserialization is discussed in more detail later.

 Service proxies are initialized via a constructor that takes the following arguments: